 What’s the WHOOP Strap 3.0?

 I’ll keep this bit short as WHOOP has some incredible content on their website, Instagram & via their Podcast describe the intent of the WHOOP Strap and what it can bring to your training & general health & wellbeing.
-At face-value the WHOOP band appears to be a basic activity tracker, similar in design to other brands.
+At face-value the WHOOP band appears to be a basic activity, fitness and sleep tracker, similar in design to other brands.
 However, on closer inspection you’ll notice there is no visual display, only a optical heart rate sensor that is secured snuggly to your wrist via a elasticated fabric band & hinged clasp.
 This reduced functionality at the wrist enables a 5 day battery life & full waterproofing that encourages 24/7 wearability for maximum data collection.

 At-wrist functionality is not the intent of the WHOOP strap, rather the value comes from advanced on-line alogrithmic processing of the heart-rate (HR) & movement data that is presented as three metrics:

 - Daily Strain Rating – indicated level of strain placed on the body throughout the day based on level of movement & measured HR above resting HR (RHR)

 - Recovery – calculated from heart-rate variability (HRV), RHR & sleep quality

 - Sleep – an indication of sleep amount & quality obtained vs. that required for any given night